First aid supplies and AEDs

 Automated external defibrillators (AEDs) are used to provide first aid to a person experiencing suspected sudden cardiac arrest (heart attack).
 Although current first aid training (such as Provide First Aid) includes training in the use of AEDs, they are designed to be used by anyone, even those without training.
 The contractor has a short online training video that outlines AED use and may be useful as an introduction to AED use or to refresh current knowledge.

-The University has a centrally managed and funded contract for the ongoing maintenance costs of automated external defibrillators (AEDs) including replacement of parts (eg batteries and pads).
+The University has a centrally managed and funded contract for the ongoing maintenance costs of automated external defibrillators (AEDs) including the replacement of parts (eg batteries and pads).

 To be included in this scheme, the defibrillator must meet the following criteria: